Joebabu1/Maswali/README.md

 -> [Only final data structures](https://github.com/Joebabu1/Maswali/blob/c1b7b00cff33888b47d783fb5b5a4362ad90a22b/database.py#L6)

-### 12. Contribution

-Please check the 'Contribute.md' file for guidelines on how to contribute to the project.

 ### Please Note:
 ++++Some software used for this project are proprietory hence evaluation versions of the same have been utilised which are bound to a certain period of operation after download and installation.